MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-alexa.md

 1. Click the **Save Model** button and then click **Build Model**, which will update the configuration for your skill.

-1. Get your **Alexa Skill Id** either from the URL in the Alexa Portal or by going to the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) and clicking **View Skill ID**.
+1. Get your **Alexa Skill Id** either from the URL in the Alexa Portal or by going to the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) and clicking **View Skill Id**.
 Your Alexa Skill ID should be a value like 'amzn1.ask.skill.A GUID'.

 1. In the Bot Framework Portal navigate to the Alexa Channel Configuration page and paste your **Alexa Skill Id** into the **Enter skill Id** field.